timcoomar/faros-statamic/site/content/pages/index.md

 title1: 'who we are'
-content1: 'Faros is a Christian non-profit organization that provides care and humanitarian support to unaccompanied refugee children and youth, as well as refugee families with children in Athens, Greece.
-In our work, we are committed to professionalism, accountability, and transparency.
-Faros is supported by individuals, institutional donors, foundations, as well as local and international church communities.'
+content1: 'Faros is a Christian non-profit organization that provides humanitarian care and individual support to unaccompanied children and refugee youth.
+Our vision is to see every unaccompanied child and refugee youth live with dignity and hope and be equipped to make a positive change in society.
+We want to take responsibility of the individual unaccompanied children and refugee youth, and help them find safety, discover their worth, and build a future perspective.'
 title2: 'Embracing people'
-content2: |
-  At Faros, we combine protection services with a holistic approach that enables unaccompanied children and youth to find and cultivate their skills and talents.

-  In addition, we care for refugee mothers and families with children.
-At our family center in central Athens, we provide access to psychosocial support, information, and workshops that will enable them to integrate better into society.
-We aim to contribute to a more efficient child protection system in Athens, by conducting independent research, bringing best practices, and partnering with experts around the world.
+content2: 'We help unaccompanied children and refugee youth find safety, discover their worth, and build a future perspective.
+We work holistically and take responsibility for each refugee child and youth and provide individual tailored care.
+Through this we wish to see every unaccompanied child and refugee youth live with dignity and hope and to be equipped to make a positive change in society.
+We aim to contribute to a more efficient child protection system by conducting independent research, bringing best practices, and partnering with experts around the world.'
 image2:
-  - /public/themes/faros2019/assets/day-one-7.jpg
+  - /public/themes/faros2019/assets/home-slider-3.jpg
-title3: shelter
+title3: 'our services'
-content3: 'Faros’ shelter can host 22 unaccompanied refugee boys from the ages of 10 to 16.
-It is designed to be able to provide protection and immediately take in children from off the street.
-The shelter provides a temporary home to unaccompanied children, where the focus is to provide the best possible individual care to every child.
-Our approach is emphasized in our relationship with the children; we try to restore normality, guide them in critical life decisions, and enhance their curiosity and creativity through various activities.'
+content3: 'Our staff is combing the streets of Athens seeking, supporting, and bringing unaccompanied refugee children to safety.
+Our drop-in centre is in the heart of the city and easily accessible.
+We provide a safe environment, hot meals, and psychosocial support to 100 boys and teenagers every week.
+Our shelter has also become home to 22 unaccompanied children.
+Children have access to legal services, education, and vocational training.
+But our vision goes even further.
+We strive to protect every child’s fundamental right to a childhood and equip them with the skills to face the future.'
 services_slider:
   - /public/themes/faros2019/assets/services-slider-1.jpg
   - /public/themes/faros2019/assets/services-slider-2.jpg